davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/observations.md

 Of course you'll always have a slow build because you need to convert a docker image to the OCI format, then back to a docker image to do docker_run_and_commit.
 This really slow feedback is bad for publishing.
 When you're trying to organize your notes in a way that involves renames and riskier changes, this drastically slows down progress.
 It has been especially frustrating today when you’re trying to clean up the JB cache after some renames.
 You’re not going to reorganize your notes unless it’s fast to do so.

+This also has some nasty side effects when you're doing straightforward work.
+Even if you don't make any mistakes, while the build is running you have to make new comments in either a Google Doc or in local files that you then may have to undo or put in a separate commit if you do need to make any minor fixups.

 BTW, to fix a broken jb build (because of renames) you have to (1) pull the latest jupyter_cache directory (and database) into your local copy of the repo (1) delete the entries from 2 tables in the SQL database and (3) as you get “KeyError: 'Cache record not found for NB with hashkey: 181d0c3c549e42ec794c4f93bcbae029'” errors, delete them from the cache as in “rm -rf jb/jupyter_cache/executed/181d0c3c549e42ec794c4f93bcbae029/”.
 It’s the third step that is painfully slow (once you discover it’s what you need to do).

 It seems quite likely you're going to have to go back to docker to be able to use the GPU anyways (assuming you are interested in that).
 But based on this issue, it seems it's possible: